YottaDB/YDBDoc/ProgrammersGuide/functions.rst

 * The optional second expression specifies the characters for $TRANSLATE() to replace.
 If a character occurs more than once in the second expression, the first occurrence controls the translation, and $TRANSLATE() ignores subsequent occurrences.
 If this argument is omitted, $TRANSLATE() returns the first expression without modification.
 * The optional third expression specifies the replacement characters for positionally corresponding characters in the second expression.
 If this argument is omitted or shorter than the second expression, $TRANSLATE() drops all occurrences of characters in the second expression that have no replacement in the corresponding position of the third expression.
 * For a process started in UTF-8 mode, the algorithm of $TRANSLATE() treats the string arguments as UTF-8 encoded.
 With VIEW "BADCHAR" enabled, $TRANSLATE() produces a run-time error when it encounters a malformed character.
 * Irrespective of the settings of VIEW "BADCHAR" and $ZCHSET, $ZTRANSLATE() interprets argument as a sequence of bytes (rather than a sequence of characters) and performs all byte-oriented $TRANSLATE() operations.
-For more information, refer to “$ZTRanslate()”.
+For more information, refer to "$ZTRanslate()".
 * $TRANSLATE() provides a tool for tasks such as changing case and doing encryption.
 For examples of case translation, refer to the ^%LCASE and ^%UCASE utility routines.

 The $TRANSLATE() algorithm can be understood as follows: